nix-community/vscode-nix-ide/vsc-extension-quickstart.md

 * This folder contains all of the files necessary for your extension.
 * `package.json` - this is the manifest file in which you declare your language support and define the location of the grammar file that has been copied into your extension.
-* `syntaxes/nix.tmLanguage.json` - this is the Text mate grammar file that is used for tokenization.
+* `syntaxes/nix.YAML-tmLanguage` - this is the Text mate grammar file that is used for tokenization.
+This will get compiled to `syntaxes/nix.tmLanguage.json` during build.
 * `language-configuration.json` - this is the language configuration, defining the tokens that are used for comments and brackets.

 ## Get up and running straight away